sebastian2696/SimpleScalarUbuntu/README.md

 use uname -i to determine the architecture.
 I recommend usign the 32 bit.
 download the [simplesim](http://www.simplescalar.com/agreement.php3?simplesim-3v0e.tgz)
-and move it to the /build folder chmod +x the script that you wish to execute
+and move it to the /build folder

-The Global Variables need to be defaulted source ~/.bashrc
+chmod +x installscript_32.sh or chmod +x installscript_64.sh and execute The Global Variables need to be defaulted source ~/.bashrc

 This is crosscompiler necessary to run an application on the SimpleScalar